php-fast/php-fast/README.md

 ### Database Drivers

-PHP-Fast supports multiple database drivers.
-The available drivers are set up in the `system/drivers/database` directory.
+PHP-Fast supports multiple database Drivers.
+The available Drivers are set up in the `system/Drivers/database` directory.
 By default, the framework supports `MysqlDriver` and `PostgresqlDriver`.

 #### Switching Database Drivers

-To change the database driver, update the `db_driver` setting in `application/config/config.php`:
+To change the database driver, update the `db_driver` setting in `application/Config/Config.php`:

 ```php
 'db' => [